ygorma/OpenDU/README.md

 # Dev Schedule
 The project is still under development and there is a lot of work to do, so don't expect a working project when you download.

-# Developer Team
+# Join Our Team
-Ygor Montenegro
+discord.gg/BE2tgCz2ZT